navanchauhan/Curie-Web/README.md

 ### 1.4 Open-Babel (version >= 3.0)

-macOS users can use Homebrew to install it via `brew install open-babel`
+* macOS users can use Homebrew to install it via `brew install open-babel`

-Users using apt can install it via `sudo apt install openbabel python3-openbabel`
+* Users using apt can install it via `sudo apt install openbabel python3-openbabel`

+### 1.5 AutoDock-Vina

+* Install from package manager or follow steps at http://vina.scripps.edu/download.html

+### 1.6 Pandoc, Minimal TeX and ImageMagick

+* TeX is required for Pandoc's funcitonality for converting markdown to PDFs

+* macOS users can use Homebrew to first install mactex `brew cask install mactex-no-gui` and then the rest by `brew install pandoc imagemagick`

+* Users using apt can install via `sudo apt-get install pandoc texlive-xetex imagemagick`

-### 1.5 Tensorflow (Optional)
+### x.x Tensorflow (Optional)

 Please ensure you install Tensorflow 2.x.